FeatureBaseDB/featurebase-examples/README.md

 ## Install and Start Featurebase
 We'll use a shortened version of the [welcome guide](https://docs.featurebase.com/community/community-setup/community-install-config) for FeatureBase.
 Refer to the longer version if needed.

-Start by heading over to the [downloads](https://github.com/FeatureBaseDB/FeatureBase/releases) on the [Github repo](https://github.com/FeatureBaseDB/featurebase) and select the build needed for your particular architecture.
-The ARM version are for newer Macs or devices like the Raspberry Pi.
-The AMD versions are for Intel architectures.
+Start by heading over to the [downloads](https://github.com/FeatureBaseDB/FeatureBase/releases) on the [Github repo](https://github.com/FeatureBaseDB/featurebase) and select the build needed for your particular architectu

 Open a terminal and move into the directory where you downloaded FeatureBase.
 Copy and paste these commands to create a new directory and move the tarball into it: